caiguanhao/EasyJobs/README.md

 * Support output content in UTF-8 encoding.
 * I18n support with English or Simplified Chinese translations.

+Since v0.21:

+* Add password, key and QR code protection and fix some problems.

 How to use
 ----------